 Ok, by now you’ve heard of Bucharest and the country’s most impressive castles and learned about the myths and legends of Dracula, but have you ever heard of Timişoara?
 Probably not.
-As the third largest city in Romania, it’s one of the loveliest urban centers as it shakes off the remnants of a dictatorship and is today one of the up & coming hipster destinations in the Balkans.
+As the third largest city in Romania, it’s one of the loveliest urban centers as it shakes off the remnants of a dictatorship and is today one of the top destinations in the Balkans to visit.

 Love history & architecture?
 PIN IT FOR LATER!!

-Not far from the border to either Serbia or Hungary, Timişoara is a major transport hub which also made for the perfect pit stop to spend a few hours stretching our legs and grabbing a bite to eat.
+Not far from the border to either Serbia or Hungary, Timişoara is a major transport hub which also made for the perfect pit stop to spend a few hours stretching our legs and grabbing a bite to eat and an easy day trip from Bucharest.
 When I first saw a beautiful picture of the town on Pinterest, I knew I had to go.
 However, I underestimated just how beautiful it would be and that we clearly would have needed more time to see everything.
 At the time of my research, I hardly found many blog posts from travelers who had visited the city.
 Now, I see it popping up more and more on my Pinterest feed, which goes to show the growing popularity in this beautiful town!

 History of the City